cycomachead/snap-manual/contents/date_and_time.md

     ![image](SnapManual/Image_183.png)

-    then the continuation of the ﬁrst use of move 100 steps is
+    then the continuation of the first use of move 100 steps is

     ![image](SnapManual/Image_184.png)